openmhealth/shimmer/README.md

 1. Clone this Git repository.
 1. Run `eval "$(docker-machine env host)"` to prepare environment variables, *replacing `host` with the name of your Docker host*.
+  * Run `docker-machine ls` to find the name of your Docker host.
 1. Run the `./update-compose-files.sh` script.
   * This step will be removed once Compose 1.5 is released.
 1. Start the containers by running